Lakshminarayananc/agile-web-development-report/report.md

   1. Monday: Introduction to the course.
 Learning to use the programming tools.
 Learning Ruby.
   2. Tuesday: Learning more Ruby.
   3. Wednesday: Learning Rails and the tool support for it.
-  4. Thursday: Learning more Rails.
+  4. Thursday: Rails exercise: small project from start to end.
-  5. Friday: Learning TDD with Spec:Rails.
+  5. Friday: Learning TDD as it is used with Rails.

   This should also give students a better chance to estimate how much they can achieve during the project, and the Scrum sprint goals will be more meaningful.
 The two weeks of project work will be much like they were this year, only more structured, and possibly with additional lectures about agile topics.

 * **The use of test-driven development will be mandated.** With all the other things they need to learn, this may feel painful to students at first.
 This is exactly the reason why students are unlikely to adopt it by themselves, and why it should be mandated.

-* **The preparation of the Scrum sprints will be guided more carefully.** This will give students a better understanding of Scrum.
+* **The preparation of the sprints will be guided more carefully.** This will give students a better understanding of Scrum, and help them work in a more agile way.

-* **Deployment will be part of the first sprint.** This will structure the work better, give students a specific goal, and help customers get what they want.
-(The deployment can be either to a test server provided by the course or to a server provided by the customer.)
+* **The software will be deployed.
+The first deployment is at the end of the first sprint.** (The deployment can be either to a test server provided by the course or to a server of the customer.)
+This will give students a specific goal and help customers get what they want.
+Most importantly, a project can not be described as agile unless it produces working software at the end of sprints.
+Without deployment, software is not really working, and thus deployment must be part of the project from the very beginning.

 * **Specific times will be set aside for customer interaction.**